SandroRomaniuc/Jogo-Mata-Mosca/README.md

 # Fly Kill Game
-Educational project creating a simple game with lightweight web interface. used JavaScript and html language with css.
+Educational project creating a simple game with lightweight web interface.<br>
+Used JavaScript and html language with css.